10 Pointers Show You Need to Change Your Abrasive Disc Skip to content

 10. REGULAR REPLACEMENT OF DISCS

-If you find yourself replacing abrasive discs more frequently than normal, you might be using the incorrect kind for your application.
+If you find yourself having to replace your abrasive discs more often than normal, you may be using the wrong type of abrasive disc for your application.
 Different kinds of abrasive discs are needed for different materials and tasks.
 Using the wrong disc may result in premature wear and frequent replacements.

 HOW TO KEEP YOUR ABRASIVE DISC IN GOOD CONDITION